Beginner's guide to Differential Pressure Transmitters

 You can see our range of Gauge Pressure Transmitters here.

-c) Differential Pressure is measured with reference to a specific reference pressure (please see Fg.4).
+c) Differential Pressure is not measured with reference to a specific reference pressure (see Fg.4).

 DP-Article-Fig-4